Day 5 of 10

 Going Deeper

 Read Matthew 5:3-12 aloud, slowly.
-After each Beatitude, pause and ask: would the prosperity gospel preach this?
-Would it tell mourners they are blessed?
-Would it promise the kingdom to the poor in spirit and the persecuted?
+After each Beatitude, pause and ask: would the prosperity gospel say this?
+Would it call mourners blessed?
+Would it hand the kingdom to the poor in spirit?
 Notice how strange Jesus' definition of blessing is compared to ours.
-Sit with the strangeness.
-The Beatitudes are not a problem to be solved.
-They are a window into a kingdom whose values are not the world's, and not the prosperity church's either.
+Then pray one honest sentence: "Lord, I would rather have you than the life I was demanding."
+You do not have to fully mean it yet.
+Asking to mean it is where it starts.

 Key Quotes